uetke/experimentor/docs/source/starting.rst

 The overall structure of the yaml file may look a bit more involved than needed by simple experiments; for example we explicitly state which laser we use, while we could have hard coded this (there is only one laser plugged into the experiment).
 However keeping a more flexible approach enables users to re utilize code more easily.
 Scanning a laser today may be scanning a stepper motor tomorrow.

-Now that we have all the foundations to perform our experiment, is time to start feeding the information to different python packages.
+Now that we have all the foundations to perform our experiment, is time to start feeding the information to different python classes.